The SUN Board of Directors is currently comprised of the following Stapleton residents who have volunteered to serve their community:

 Click here for copies of the SUN By-laws.

 I relocated to Stapleton from Chapel Hill, NC with my husband Ben and our dog Flounder, in May of 2007.
-Our family has grown as we have welcomed home our sons born in 2009 and 2012.
-I became a block captain to better know our neighbors and in time to coordinate our first block party in 2008.
+In the years since, our family has grown as we have welcomed home our sons born in 2009 and 2012.
+I became a SUN block captain to better know our neighbors and in time to coordinate our first block party in 2008.
 A year later I joined the SUN board and became involved with the Outreach, Sustainability and Education Committees.
 The Sustainability committee hosted a sustainability seminar series in the fall of 2009, and planned Stapleton’s first Earth Night celebration the evening of Earth Day (April22) in 2010.
-My career is in research, I am an Instructor of Biostatistics in the UCD Colorado School of Public Health.
+My career is in research, I am an Instructor of Biostatistics in the Colorado School of Public Health.
 In the fall of 2009 I worked with the SUN education committee to collect and analyze data for the Stapleton Child Count to provide current estimates to Denver Public Schools of the number of children ages 0-4 in Stapleton.
-Currently I co-chair the SUN outreach committee, which involves being a resource for the block captain network and facilitating the monthly block captain/outreach meetings.
+Prior to serving as SUN president I was chair of the SUN outreach committee, which involves being a resource for the block captain network and facilitating the monthly block captain/outreach meetings, and secretary for the SUN board.

 I moved to Stapleton over a year ago from LoDo to enjoy the family-friendly community.
 My daughter, Gigi, and I especially enjoy summertime in Stapleton: movies on the Green, playtime at the park, and swimming in the sunshine!
 I serve the SUN Board as a champion for educating our youngest citizens.
 I have worked in the field of education for thirteen years in a variety of capacities; including Consultant, Executive Director, School Designer, Adjunct Professor, Instructional Coach, Gifted and Talented Facilitator, Board Member, and ECE-6 Teacher.
 I currently work for the Colorado Department of Higher Education supporting the development of educator preparation programs across our beautiful state!
 I am completing my Ph.D. in Curriculum and Instruction with an emphasis on Educational Administration at the University of Denver.
 Additionally, I teach the following courses at CU Denver: Psychology of Gifted, Talented, and Creative Children; Research in Schools; Human Learning; Children's Thinking; Social Psychology of Learning; and Advanced Psychological Foundations.
 I earned my M.A. in Mathematics from the University of Northern Colorado, M.A. in Teaching and Teacher Education from the University of Arizona, and B.A. in Elementary Education from the University of Arizona.
 I love and enjoy my Stapleton community and look forward to serving and supporting my community in this role!